Skip to content

 Activate Card

 To activate a card, use the Cards SDK service method cardsService.activateCard.
-Pass the session_token, the wallet_uuid, the card_uuid, the ActivateCardRequest model and the ActivateCardSdkCallback.
+Pass the session_token, the wallet_uuid, the card_uuid and the ActivateCardRequest model.

 val model = ActivateCardRequest(...)